joyent/vera/docs/interface.md

 TODO:
 * Add an etag example?
 Only if we do test/set.

-### Register watch
+### Watch

-This registers a watch on a list, tied to the client session.
+This watches a list, tied to the client session.
+Lists that don't exist can be watched.

 ```
 {